 Warm a dry comal or skillet over medium heat; toast the chiles quickly, taking care not to let them burn.
 Toast the tomato until the skin is blackened and the inside is soft, 15 to 20 minutes.

 In a bowl, combine the toasted chiles, vinegar, and lime juice; let the chiles hydrate for 15 minutes.

-In a blender, process the chiles, cumin, and garlic until smooth.
+In a blender, process the chiles, tomato, cumin, and garlic until smooth.
 Blend well, scraping down the paste as needed.
 Use a wooden spoon to push the mixture through a fine-mesh sieve into a small bowl, discarding the skins and seeds.
 Taste and add salt, as desired.